darcys22/godbledger/README.md

 ```

 ### TODO
-- Add a call that returns the trial balance with all the tags on each account
-- Create another server that monitors the system and updates programmable entries
+- Create Yurnell - programmable journal entries
 - Add an edit transaction function
+- Add MySQL as a database
+- test releases from scratch
+- run GoDBLedger on a separate server and access the open port through the network